 If you’re really smart about this, you will allocate part of the budget for last-minute or unexpected expenses as well.
 Every wedding has some of these, and the best way to deal with them is to know what they might be and keep some money aside for them!

-Here are some common wedding expenses that catch people off guard:
+Here are some common Unplanned Wedding Expenses that catch people off guard:

 How to Handle these Expenses If Your Budget Is Limited